Coronavirus has been changing in ways that might help it escape some of the body's immune system defences.

-All viruses, including the one that causes Covid-19, mutate.
+All viruses, including the one that causes Covid-19, constantly mutate into new versions or variants.

 These tiny genetic changes happen as the virus makes new copies of itself to spread and thrive.

-Most are inconsequential, and a few can even be harmful to the virus's survival, but some can make it more infectious or threatening to the host - humans.
+Most are inconsequential, and a few can even be harmful to the virus's survival, but some variants can make the virus more infectious or threatening to the host - humans.

 Is it more dangerous?

-There is no evidence that new variant causes much more serious illness for the vast majority of people who become infected.
+There is no evidence that the South Africa variant causes more serious illness for the vast majority of people who become infected.

 As with the original version, the risk is highest for people who are elderly or have significant underlying health conditions.